paulmis/qz/README.md

 #### Server:

-1. Run the `Main` java file in the `/server/src/main/java
+1. Run the `Main` java file in the `/server/src/main/java` directory
    * This may take a few minutes during the initial build/run
 2. The server has launched successfully if the log ends with `Started Main in ... seconds (JVM running for ...)`
     * if you are getting a `PSQLException` when running the server or the tests, then the database connection is failing